How to Manage Your Time

 • You should want to know

-• You cannot reliably change what you do not measure
+• You can’t reliably change what you don’t measure

-• How much time do you spend on your research vs. teaching vs. work-y activities?
-All use energy, some are more important than others.
+• How much time do you spend on your research work vs. teaching vs. work-y activities?
+All draw energy from the same stock, some are more important than others for your medium-term success.

 • You learn by tracking at high resolution